aniketshukla/muse/README.md

 1. Nodejs - https://nodejs.org/en/download/ (tested on 6.9.1)

 ## An important note
-### You might have to run the product via root user because of the external image library or you could just provide user access to the required library
+### You might have to run the product via root user because of the external image library or, you could just provide user access to the required library

 ### Installing